A Message from the Board of Directors

 - Be patient with us during a time of regrouping and rebuilding capacity.

-As we approach the 30-year anniversary exhibition, Generations, please visit us at the gallery, participate in our public programming, and keep an eye out for more information.
+As we celebrate WMG’s 30-year Anniversary, please visit us at the gallery, participate in our public programming, and keep an eye out for more information.
 We will keep updating and including you in this journey with us.

 Yours in service,